NazaninFarzady/DeepLearning_Ebay/README.md

 ## How-to
 [bg_removal.ipynb](https://github.com/NazaninFarzady/DeepLearning_Ebay/) shows how to remove the background of your image.
-Change the path of your image.
+Before run bg_removal.ipynb, download the pre-trained model weights on www.wetransfer.com and change the path of your root and image.
 Saved the image in png format.